diessica/slack-delete-files/README.md

 ![Running slack-delete-files in terminal](https://cloud.githubusercontent.com/assets/5303585/14584305/b66b7930-0416-11e6-933a-2bd19a77b18a.gif)

 ## Install
-> It'll install the module globally so you can use it from anywhere in your computer.
+:warning: Make sure you have [Node.js](https://nodejs.org/) >= 5.0.0 installed.

 ```
 npm install -g slack-delete-files
 ```

+> It'll install the module globally so you can use it from anywhere in your computer.

 ## Usage
 ```